 Many gun enthusiasts were not happy when the Saiga-12 was no longer imported into the USA.
 Now, the all new Lynx-12 shotgun is set to step up in its place.

 I got a chance to review the SDS Imports Lynx-12 Semi-Automatic Shotgun, and we discovered that it’s not only a unique idea, but an effective one, too.
-It’s been more than a few years since the last Saiga-12 Shotguns were imported to the United States from Russia.
+It’s been more than a few years since the last Saiga-12 Shotguns were imported to the United States.
 The magazine-fed, semi-automatic shotgun was greatly sought after, and prices went through the roof.
 Gun show dollar amounts spiked, and collectors held on to the ones they had.
 All of that has now changed.
 SDS Imports has brought us the LH12 Shotgun, otherwise known as the Lynx-12.
-This AK style semi-auto shotgun is imported from China and is based on the Russian Saiga-12 with some variations.
+This AK style semi-auto shotgun is imported from China and is based on the Saiga-12 with some variations.

 The 12ga Lynx-12 comes with a 19″ threaded barrel.
 That barrel length is perfect for quick, close range action.
 It will accept Saiga-12 choke tubes, a nice feature for fellow hunters.
 The Lynx-12 has a fixed black synthetic stock, a Bulgarian-style side rail for optics mounting, and a four position gas system.
 This gas-operated shotgun allows shooters to tailor their gas system to the load used.

 With a forged bolt and trunnion, the Lynx-12 Shotgun also sports a parkerized military-type finish.
 It will accept all AK-47 style stocks, grips, and most aftermarket Saiga style fore-ends.
 The Lynx-12 Shotgun will accept any Saiga-12 style magazine as well.
 The fact that it can have pistol grips makes it a great, unique firearm.